13 Best eCommerce Growth Hacks

 Follow Jinal on LinkedIn

-As e-commerce shopping becomes more sophisticated and we rely on them more than ever, observability for e-commerce applications and the clouds they run on has become more critical than ever to one’s success.
+As e-commerce shopping becomes more sophisticated and we rely on it more than ever, observability for e-commerce applications and the clouds they run on has become more critical than ever to one’s success.

 When the site is slow, you might buy elsewhere if checkout isn’t up to par.
-So, observability is the key to letting our customers be on our site and keeping the site running fast.
+So, observability is key to letting our customers stay on our site and keeping it running fast.

-Your e-Commerce will deliver a record holiday shopping season with observability for e-commerce helps troubleshoot problems more quickly and effectively.
+Your e-Commerce will deliver a record holiday shopping season, with observability for e-commerce, which helps troubleshoot problems more quickly and effectively.

 Tobi Ojenike - Digital Marketer at Venngage